hyunjinjeong/py-tpcc/README.md

 The goal of this repository is to benchmark MongoDB using the TPC-C benchmark.

-There are results of the benchmarks in [RESULTS.md](https://github.com/hyunjinjeong/py-tpcc/blob/master/RESULTS.md).
+There are results of the benchmarks in [./results](https://github.com/hyunjinjeong/py-tpcc/tree/master/results).

-For more information about TPC-C benchmark adaption for MongoDB, please see [this paper](http://www.vldb.org/pvldb/vol12/p2254-kamsky.pdf).
+For more information about the TPC-C benchmark adaption for MongoDB, please see [this paper](http://www.vldb.org/pvldb/vol12/p2254-kamsky.pdf).

 ## Prerequisite